Human Resources

 What is virtual training?

 Virtual training is a method of delivering educational content remotely.
-Using the internet, it supports trainees to learn new skills or brush up on old ones, all from the comfort of their desks, couches, or kitchen tables.
+Trainers use the internet to teach new skills or help trainees brush up on old ones, all from the comfort of their desks, couches, or kitchen tables.

 In the workplace, virtual training is commonly used to upskill employees.
 Customer success teams also use it to educate new customers as part of their onboarding process or customer success strategy.
-Whether you’re responsible for training employees or supporting customers to use your products, you can host virtual training using online meeting tools, like Livestorm or Zoom.
+Whether you’re responsible for training employees or supporting customers you can host virtual training using online meeting tools like Livestorm or Zoom.

 Virtual training can take many forms, but there are two main types: self-paced learning and virtual instructor-led training (VILT).

-1. Self-paced learning encourages the trainee to manage their own schedules and learn without much supervision.
-It can involve various resources like massive online open courses (MOOCs), videos, reading materials, quizzes, or pre-recorded webinars.
+1. Self-paced learning encourages trainees to manage their own schedules and learn without much supervision.
+It can involve resources like massive online open courses (MOOCs), videos, reading materials, quizzes, or pre-recorded webinars.
 If your trainees will be self-paced, consider using a learning management system (LMS) to host your training materials.

 2. Virtual instructor-led training involves more supervision and face-to-face learning.
 Learners are often required to attend pre-planned, live sessions and meet a training schedule.
 If you plan on hosting live webinars, workshops, or coaching sessions, you could set up a virtual classroom using a video conferencing platform like Livestorm.